tkleisas/thuvu/README.md

 with 64 gigs of RAM, on windows 11.
 The agent is not perfect, but it is a good start for a local AI agent.
-The name is a reference to the late and great comedian Thanassis Veggos who made a 2 part film series where the main character (ÈÂ) Èïõ Âïõ (Thou Vou) was an aspiring secret agent, studying at the secret agent school and messing up all the tasks he was assigned.
+The name is a reference to the late and great comedian Thanassis Veggos who made a 2 part film series where the main character (Î˜Î’) Î˜Î¿Ï… Î’Î¿Ï… (Thou Vou) was an aspiring secret agent, studying at the secret agent school and messing up all the tasks he was assigned.